 It's no secret that some lenses are simply better than others.
 If you're using the 18-55mm lens that came bundled with your camera, you probably won't be surprised to learn that a different lens may allow you to get sharper images.
 That doesn't necessarily mean that you need a more expensive lens (though that may generally be the case).
 For instance, our tests show that the EF 40mm f/2.8 STM is sharper at f/2.8 than the EF-S 18-55mm f/3.5-5.6 IS STM lens is at 55mm | f/5.6 (even though the kit zoom lens retails for $50.00 more than the prime).

 Some may question my comparing a zoom lens to a prime, but I think it's a relative comparison from an image quality perspective.
 If you want to maximize sharpness, you may want to consider a set of prime lenses for a few reasons.
 For one, the low-to-mid range primes are quite affordable.
 For another, primes typically feature wider maximum apertures than zooms at their comparative focal length (which, as described above, can aid in obtaining sharp images by allowing for faster shutter speeds to be used).
 And finally, primes are typically sharper than zooms when compared at the zoom's maximum aperture at that specific focal length (because, inevitably, the prime is stopped down).

 Perform a Control Test (see below) to see what kind of performance your lens is capable of.
 Analyzing the images, see how the fine details are resolved compared to our Image Quality Test Results at the same aperture setting (or closest setting if we didn't test that exact aperture).
 If your results are similar, you know that your lens is performing normally from an image quality perspective.
 If your results are noticeably less sharp, and you've eliminated the other softness-inducing causes mentioned above, then see cause #6.
-Solution: